-Haven Center intends to be a vertically integrated Medical Marijuana Treatment Center ("MMTC"), as well as an adult use Marijuana Cultivator, Marijuana Product Manufacturer, and Marijuana Retailer in the Commonwealth.
+The Haven Center intends to be a vertically-integrated MTC, as well as an adult-use Marijuana Cultivator, Marijuana Product Manufacturer, and Marijuana Retailer in the Commonwealth.

-Haven Center has executed binding agreements for properties in Wareham, Bourne, Brewster, Fall River, and Provincetown for use as Marijuana Establishments.
-Although the properties are in good condition, Haven Center intends to make significant modifications to the facilities to improve exterior and interior conditions and install state-of-the-art security systems.
+The Haven Center has executed binding property agreements for its various medical and adultuse marijuana operations.
+The Haven Center intends to make significant modifications to these existing facilities to improve exterior and interior conditions and install state-of-the-art security systems.

-Haven Center's facilities will be designed with the specific intentions of ensuring consumer and client safety; promoting a smooth flow of business throughout the facility; eliminating queuing; and incorporating design nuance that is intended to facilitate one-on-one conversations between customer service representatives and customers.
-Haven Center will meticulously invest in security, interior design, quality control, product testing, and staff training.
+The Haven Center's facilities will be designed with the specific intentions of ensuring safety and promoting a smooth flow of business throughout the facility.
+The Haven Center will meticulously invest in security, interior design, quality control, product testing, and staff training.